 The Wishlist (AKA, The Real Reason You’re Here)

 Give me the three F’s: fun, fantastical, and fucking rad.

 Something clever and quirky with amazing worldbuilding, a plot that keeps me flipping pages ever faster, and nerve-wracking stakes for characters I care about.
 That’s what I’m after, and it’s what I’ll kick ass mentoring.
 Just make sure you crack a joke every now and then.

 Now, the caveat here is plot and characters must take center stage, not the humor.
-That its own genre.
+That’s its own genre (one I’m not after).
 Jokes should enhance the plot, not be the plot.
 An engaging story comes first.

 Above all else: I love complex, broken characters.
 Give me assholes trying their best.
 Characters doing the wrong thing for the right reasons, or the right thing for the wrong reasons.

 Unlike previous years, I’m not taking Science Fiction.
 Good news is there’s plenty of other shiny mentors waiting to inject your space-y words directly into their frontal lobes, so, go blow up one of their planets or something.
 (Note: The exception here is Sci-Fantasy, which I’ll cover later and is really its own separate fantasy subgenre anyway.)